Frequently Asked Questions

-- What formal qualifications do I need to apply for the course?
+- What formal qualifications do I need to apply for the program?

-- What is the average age of Student Teachers on the College's TEFL-YL courses?
+- What is the average age of Student Teachers on the College's TEFL-YL Program?

-- Do I need to have prior teaching experience for entry into the course?
+- Do I need to have prior teaching experience for entry?

-- Do I need a student visa to take part in the course?
+- Do I need a visa to take part in the course?

 Where will I be living?